Perception4D/LidarSlam/ros2_wrapping/lidar_slam/README.md

 ```bash
 ros2 service call /lidar_slam/save_pc lidar_slam/srv/SavePc "{output_prefix_path: /path/to/maps/prefix, format: 2, filtered: true}"
 ```

+The `Save maps` button in the SLAM Control Panel performs the same service call to save filtered keypoints maps.
+If the aggregation node is enabled, it also calls `/aggregation/save_pc` to save the dense aggregated map.
+For details on saving the dense map, refer to the section [aggregation node](#classic-aggregation).

 ##### Set pose
 At any time, a pose message (`PoseWithCovarianceStamped`) can be sent through the topic `set_pose` to reset the current pose